h2tc-roboticsx/H2TC/doc/data_file_explanation.md

 <!-- ## Terms We Created -->

-* subject 1 and 2
+* Subject 1 and 2
-  * subject 1: the primary subject who is equipped with a helmet and gloves.
+  * subject 1: The primary subject who is equipped with a helmet and gloves.
-  * subject 2: the auxiliary subject who is equipped with only the headband.
+  * subject 2: The auxiliary subject who is equipped with only the headband.

 * OptiTrack object id
   * 115: helmet
   * 116: the marker set attached to the right hand
-  * 117: the marker set  attached to the Left hand
+  * 117: the marker set  attached to the left hand
   * 118: headband
   * 101: airplane
   * 102: round_plate